2002 Sacagawea Dollar Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 2002-S DCAM Sacagawea Dollar Value

 Within this issue exists the Philip N. Diehl Signature variant.
-These coins are identical to standard 2002-S proofs but housed in special holders featuring Diehl’s authenticated signature—he served as the 35th U.S. Mint Director who oversaw the Sacagawea dollar’s launch.
+These coins are identical to standard 2002-S proofs but housed in special PCGS holders featuring Diehl’s authenticated signature.
+Philip N. Diehl served as the 35th U.S. Mint Director who oversaw the Sacagawea dollar’s design and launch.
+The added value stems purely from signature provenance — in PR70 grade, signature pieces typically sell for around $42–55, appealing primarily to collectors focused on director-signed items.

 2002-S DCAM Sacagawea Dollar Price/Grade Chart